 - Where can I purchase a dog license?

 - What if I or someone I know are missing a pet?

-- Does the Animal Service Bureau take care of spiders, mice, lizards, or flying and buzzing insect pests?
+- Does Animal Control take care of spiders, mice, lizards, or flying and buzzing insect pests?

 - What do I do if I find a dead animal?